All posts by Sumayyah

 About Sumayyah

 Sumayyah is an Information Assistant at the Vaughan Public Libraries.
-She's also a bookworm and aspiring author, constantly dreaming up a multitude of different stories and wrestling with actually finishing any of them.
+She's also a bookworm and author, constantly dreaming up a multitude of different stories and wrestling with finishing them. | Meet the team

 Continue reading